hedera-dev/cra-hedera-dapp-template/README.md

 1. Execute ```npm i```
 2. Execute ```npm run start``` to start the project

+## Tutorial
+Curious to see this template in action?
+Check out the Create a [Hedera DApp Integrated with WalletConnect tutorial](https://docs.hedera.com/hedera/tutorials/more-tutorials/develop-a-hedera-dapp-integrated-with-walletconnect).

 ## Contributing

 - Create a fork of this repo on github